Naowo/PowerShell.Json.Patch/readme.md

 What can I patch ?
-You can patch what ever you want you can replace/delete an array element by specifing the index of item You can patch a whole object "one shot" by passing a sub object as value
+You can patch what ever you want you can replace/delete an array element by specifing the index of item You can add an item to an array (don't specify index in this case) You con replace a whole array or object or specify an index or a property by passing a sub object as value
-You can add an item to an array (don't specify index in this case)

 None of the errors break the script if an error occurs the script exit with the exit code 1 (standard on error exit code)